oracle/graal/docs/tools/vscode/graalvm/visualvm-integration.md

    ![Process ID detected](images/visualvm_commands.png)

    While the project is starting, the Process node in VisualVM pane displays the project name with a "pid pending" label.
    Once the project process starts, the Process node is updated to show its process ID (PID).
+   > Note: VisualVM in VS Code screens the system and searches for the project process during the project startup.

-3. Open VisualVM by just clicking the play button:
+3. Click the play button:

    ![Open VisualVM from VS Code](images/open_visualvm.png)

+   - It starts VisualVM if no PID is selected in the Process node.
+   - It starts VisualVM and opens the PID if selected in the Process node.

-   Note: VisualVM in VS Code screens your system every second and discovers all other Java project running.
-When you click the play button, the prompt will ask you which process to monitor by VisualVM:
+4. If you continue and invoke the actions like Thread dump, Heap dump, CPU sampler, Memory sampler, JFR, the prompt will ask you which process to monitor by VisualVM:

    ![Select Java process to monitor by VisualVM](images/select_java_process_to_monitor.png)

-You can manually request checking Java process running concurrently by clicking the loop icon in the **VisualVM**:**Process** field.
-It starts reading Java processes, and then prompts to select which process to monitor.
+You can manually request checking Java processes that run concurrently by clicking the loop icon in the **VisualVM**:**Process** field.
+It starts reading Java processes, and then asks to select which process to monitor.

 By default, VisualVM should not open when a Java process is started, but you can configure another behavior.
 In the VisualVM pane, click the edit button and select the action to perform when the project is started.